noteed/sentry/README.md

 ## TODO

-- Newly added entries are not taken into account on re-exec (but deleted and altered entries are).
 - Dynamically resize the number of processes for a specifif entry.
 - Let Sentry start a configuration instead of manually run it.
 I.e.
   `sentry start -c dummy` instead of `~/.sentry/conf/dummy`.
 Default